NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/05_verification2.md

 from Lab 1, except the command is `add_library()` instead of `add_executable()`.

 We're actually going to create a special kind of library called an ***interface library***.
-This differs slightly from a "normal" library, because an interface library can consist of code and files that aren't compiled immediately.
+This differs slightly from a "normal" library because an interface library can consist of code and files that aren't compiled immediately.

 Our System Verilog files cannot be compiled directly, so they're a good fit for